 I’m growing into a relapse, and everytime I eat I feel guilty.
 I’m eating diet foods and I’ve cut out sodas, fried foods, pizza, etc. I still feel fat.
 I just…I need to know what’s wrong with me.

-I’m sorry for it being so long.
+I’m sorry for it being so long.14 and troubled

-A: What’s mostly wrong with you is that you’re 14.
+What’s mostly wrong with you is that you’re 14.
 Most of what you describe is very typical of 14 year olds.
 It’s not unusual or “crazy” to be insecure in social situations, to want attention, to worry about appearances, to be histrionic and dependent, or to want a boyfriend.
 What isn’t typical is the cutting, scratching, and isolating.

 Fortunately, you’ve developed some good judgment along the way.
 You aren’t promiscuous.
 And you got yourself into therapy when you realized that you had started hurting yourself.

 I don’t think it’s important or useful to label you.
 What is important is that you continue to work with your therapist and give that relationship a chance.
 Your therapist knows you and can offer you far more information than I can since I only have a letter to go on.
 Be sure to tell her everything you’ve told me.